 Smell (fragrances, aroma)

-Touch (contact with therapist)
+Touch (contact with a therapist)

 Sound (music)